 - Consider Migoya’s Frozen Desserts for a broader range of frozen dessert topics.

-Books worth borrowing include Lebovitz and Briton-Bauer (for flavor ideas) and Goff/Hartell (to seek answers to your more arcane questions).
+Books worth borrowing, or buying for a larger library include Lebovitz, Briton-Bauer, and Palumbo (for flavor ideas) and Goff/Hartell (to seek answers to your more arcane questions).